Read Time: 13 minutes

 Sales Enablement is a relatively new term.
 I’ve been in sales and commercial organizations for almost 15 years, and I’ve heard it used regularly in just the past 18 months.
 As companies expand and markets change, Sales Enablement has proven to be mission-critical for equipping sales teams for whatever the future may hold.

 What is Sales Enablement?
-The term refers to the infrastructure of tools, processes, and systems built around sales organizations to drive effectiveness, and ultimately, success.
+The term refers to the infrastructure of sales enablement tools, processes, and systems built around sales organizations to drive effectiveness, and ultimately, success.
 I call these things the 3 Ts of Sales Enablement: Training, Tools, and Technology.
 Each “T” represents one leg of a tripod, none more important than the other, and removing one will cause the others to fail.

 Who Owns Sales Enablement?